najibabounasr/Financial_Planner/README.md

 ## Installation Guide

-There are three installations neccesary for the program to run.
+There are fo installations neccesary for the program to run.
 Make sure these are installed via terminal (for MacOS) or GitBash (Windows/Linux)

 '''python
     pip3 install pandas
     pip3 install numpy
     pip3 install pathlib
-    pip install python-dotenv
-    pip install alpaca-trade-api
-    conda install -c anaconda requests
-    conda install -c jmcmurray json
+    conda install -c pyviz hvplot geoviews
 '''